Folding the Prism, in-process. Photo by Steve Weinik.

 What is the Guild?

-The Guild is a paid apprenticeship that gives justice-impacted young people the opportunity to develop marketable job skills and reconnect with their community.
+The Guild is a paid job readiness program that gives justice-impacted young people the opportunity to develop marketable job skills and reconnect with their community.
 The Guild furthers individual development by incorporating important restorative justice concepts of healing, community, and individual restoration throughout the program.
-The guild offers two tracks: a Co-ed track open to any returning citizens, and the Women’s Reentry Pilot Program, open to justice-impacted women.

 Guild carpentry workshop at the former Shooter Shop in Kensington/Harrowgate.
 Photo by Steve Weinik.